Back-to-School Shopping Guide: Ten Secrets to Saving Big

 In addition to alerts, some retailers offer first-time sign-up offers, too:

-- Old Navy: Get 20% off your next purchase as a new email subscriber, and enjoy a free birthday gift with the Old Navy Birthday Club.
+- Old Navy: Get 30% off your next purchase as a new email subscriber.

 - Macy’s: Receive 25% off any order after signing up for email.